Tutorial: How to animate Sprites with SpriteKit and Swift

-In this tutorial you are going to learn how you can improve development of SpriteKit games and apps using TexturePacker.
+In this tutorial you are going to learn how you can improve the development of SpriteKit games using sprite sheets generated with TexturePacker.
+The main advantages over the pure Xcode solution are:

 • Organizing your sprites in folders.

-• Compile time checks for sprite names.
+• Enabling compile-time checks for sprite names.

-Add your sprites to TexturePacker
+Add sprites

-In the Settings panel you can enter a path to which the atlas bundle should be written.
 To add scaled sprites for non-retina displays automatically, open the Scaling variants dialog by clicking on the cog icon.
 There you can apply the SpriteKit @2x/@1x preset, which defines two scaling variants: @2x with the original sprites, and a variant without suffix containing the sprites scaled by 0.5.

 Create scaling variants